jremsza/ds-portfolio/content/projects/portfolio-project-12/mnist-pca-clustering.md

 ---
 title: "MNIST Digit Recognition with PCA and Clustering"
 summary: "A machine learning project that classifies handwritten digits using a Random Forest classifier and explores dimensionality reduction with PCA and K-Means clustering."

-tags: ["MNIST", "PCA", "Clustering", "Random Forest", "Unsupervised Learning"]
+tags:
+  - PCA
+  - Clustering
+  - Random Forest
+  - Unsupervised Learning

-categories: ["Machine Learning", "Portfolio Projects"]
+categories:
-techstack: "Python"
+  - Machine Learning

-project types: ["Academic", "Personal"]
+project types:
+  - Academic
+  - Personal
+techstack:
+    - Python
 ---

 ## 🔢 MNIST Digit Recognition with PCA and Clustering